 Modern Graniteware Roasters

 Today’s GraniteWare roasters are thinner and less sturdy compared to older models.
 Some cheaper models are thin and flimsy and may have sharp edges which are not finished safely.
-But most of those roasters are still good enough to cook your Thanksgiving turkey to perfection or for baking your own “artisan” breads.
+But most of those roasters are still good enough to cook your Thanksgiving turkey to perfection or for baking your own “artisan” bread.
 These pans are perfect for handling large meals and can be used for any type of food you can roast in an oven.

 - Inner carbon steel core distributes heat evenly and quickly.

 - The dark porcelain surface absorbs heat quickly, lowering cooking times.

 - The products are lightweight and much easier to handle than comparable cast-iron items.

 - You can cook meals in the oven without any mess.

 - The smooth glass surface allows for easy cleaning.

 - The food comes out tender and delicious.

 - Affordable prices make this cookware a reasonable choice for budget-minded customers.

 - This cookware cannot be used on glass surfaced stoves, as they can crack the cooktop.